airbrake/airbrake-java/README.md

 Support
 -------

-For help with using Airbrake and this notifier visit [our support site](http://help.airbrake.io).
+For help with using Airbrake and this notifier email support@airbrake.io

 For SSL verification see the [Resources](https://github.com/airbrake/airbrake/blob/master/resources/README.md).